Feminism in the United States: First-wave feminism

-Post-War Feminism
+On 4 June 1919, the United States Congress passed the 19th amendment to the U.S. constitution, granting women the right to vote.
+It was ratified on 18 August 1920, marking significant milestone in equal representation for women in the government.

+Post World War II feminism

 World War II led to an increase in women in the workforce and pushed women into breadwinning jobs in traditionally male spheres.
 From 1940 to 1945, the number of women in the workforce went from 28% to 37%.
 The lack of men at home led to many women taking industrial jobs: by 1943, 1/3 of the workers in Boeing's Seattle factory were women.
 According to historian Jane Marcellus, women experienced a never before seen shift in public praise, as they were commended as being competent and intelligent.
 This is exemplified in media such as Rosie the Riveter's 'We Can Do It!'
 Slogan and the 1941 creation of Wonder Woman.
 This influx of women into the workforce and the media's positive portrayal of them led to many women seeing more routes to take than housewife.

 However, this narrow definition of female empowerment was exclusive and not intended to be long-lasting.
 Women of color were the last to be considered for high paying industrial jobs.
-African American women were stuck doing domestic work for $3-$7 a week compared to white women earning up to $40 a week in factories.
+African American women were stuck doing domestic work for $3–$7 a week compared to white women earning up to $40 a week in factories.
 Furthermore, propaganda such as Rosie the Riveter presented a narrow view of working women: white, beautiful, and motivated by patriotism rather than economic necessity.
 For women of color and working-class women, World War II did not change their economic or societal position.
 Many of the women joining the workforce returned to the domestic sphere after the war.
 Workplace periodicals such as Bo'sn's Whistle framed women in sexual language and as oddities in the male industrial sphere.

 Yet after World War II, the 1946 Congress of American Women's "Position of the American Woman Today" advocated for the rights of black and minority women.
 After serving together in factories, white feminism began to embrace intersectionality in the wake of World War II.
 A growing body of literature illustrates that there was no substantial long-run wage for women in this time.
 However, the incremental gains in income and societal status that women of color made during the 1940s had long-term effects on feminist thought.
 By 1950, the wage gap between white and African American females narrowed by 15%.